kokoko3k/koko-aio-slang/docs-ng.md

     Input signal strength:
         The input signal gain
-    Input gamma:
-        Controls how much the signal has to be bright to produce the glow.
     Glow to blur bias:
         Higher negative values -> more glow : brighter colors expands over darker ones.
         Higher positive values -> means blur: all the colors are blurred.